Just where does one start?

 The reasons behind all this is simple.
 For over ten years I have ‘privately’ battled with the illness of depression.
 I say privately, because until recently, I had never had contact with any one else who suffered the same illness.
 This was mainly down to the fact I chose not to share ‘my own weakness’.

 By a simple momentary chance just a mere five months ago I was given the name of someone by a relative of mine,( who is one of the very few people who is aware of my depression) and she gave me the contact details of a friend and colleague of hers.
-I never thought for one single moment Caroline would become such a close friend and confidante.
+I never for for a moment I would find such a friend to confide in.

 I ask myself why this is so.
 Because I believe it was meant to be.
 But rather than this illness present itself with negative thoughts of what is meant to be…….it presented me with positive thoughts.